ucsd-ml-arts/generative-audio-shawheen-tosifian/README.md

 ## Abstract

+The goal for this project is to use the pre-trained NSynth model provided by Google's Magenta, called E-Z Synth, to interpolate sounds between two different sound clips.
+One clip would be of an ambient sound recording, such as rain outside a window or wind rushing through a forest opening, and the other would be a melodic sample from an instrument, such as a guitar lick or a piano chord progression.
+The intention behind the mixing of these two types of clips is to create an audio 'texture' similar to that of guitar effects pedals, where each effect is defined using a descriptor often alluding to a sound that we might be familiar with our 'everyday' experiences.
+An example might be that of a distortion pedal being described as 'Steel Wool Junction', referring to the distortion effect sounding like a steel wool brushing against something.
+By letting the neural network interpolate between these sounds, we allow it to explore textures that might not normally be available to conventional audio effects.

 Ideally use a GANSynth architecture to mix traditional instruments (e.g. guitar) with ambient noise such as rain or crackling fireplace...